RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 At this time, WHEEL will automatically download and transfer the data even if the previous and next components run on different hosts.
-Therefore, if you run each process on a separate system for licensing or computer architecture reasons, You can run it in a similar workflow.
+Therefore, you can run each process on a different system for licensing or computer architecture reasons, and still run the same workflow.

 This concludes the tutorial on how to pass files between components.